-3. VISION STATEMENT OF MBA (HR) PROGRAM :
+3. VISION STATEMENT OF MBA PROGRAMME

-To facilitate creation of Dynamic and Effective Business Professionals, Managers and Entrepreneurs who can transform the corporate sector that caters to the needs of the society and contribute towards Nation building.
+To facilitate creation of Dynamic and Effective Business Professionals, Managers and Entrepreneurs who can transform corporate sector that caters to the needs of the society and contribute towards Nation building.

-4. OBJECTIVES OF THE MBA (HR) PROGRAM :
+4. OBJECTIVES OF THE MBA PROGRAMME

-The objective of MBA (HR) Programme is to provide world class Business Education and develop dynamic managers, entrepreneurs and business leaders.
-The program aims to develop the Decision Making capabilities of upcoming manager by enhancing Analytical Skills.
+The objective of MBA Programme is to provide world class Business Education.
+The Programme aims to improve Business Decision Making Capabilities of upcoming Managers by enhancing their Analytical Skills.

-5. LEARNING OUTCOMES FROM THE MBA (HR) PROGRAM :
+5. LEARNING OUTCOMES FROM THE MBA PROGRAMME